 SECTION 1.
 General Provisions and Zone Definition.
-Chapter §150 of the General Ordinances of the Township of Verona entitled "Zoning" is hereby amended to rezone an approximate 3.19 acre area of the Township to add thereto a Town Center Mixed-Use ("TC MU") zoning district at new Chapter § 150-17.14A covering the properties at Block 1807, Lots 2 through 12 and Lot 14 which properties may be merged or consolidated to form a cohesive development which shall include residential housing units including affordable housing units as a principle permitted use on the second and third stories of the properties fronting Bloomfield Avenue and to further permit residences including affordable units as a principle permitted use on the second and third stories of the properties fronting on the side streets of Montrose Avenue and South Prospect Street.
+Chapter §150 of the General Ordinances of the Township of Verona entitled "Zoning" is hereby amended to rezone an approximate 3.19 acre area of the Township to add thereto a Town Center Mixed-Use ("TC MU") zoning district at new Chapter § 150-17.14A covering the properties at Block 1807, Lots 2 through 12 and Lot 14 which properties may be merged or consolidated to form a cohesive development which shall include residential housing units including affordable housing units as a principle permitted use on the second and third stories of the properties fronting Bloomfield Avenue and to further permit residences including affordable units as a principle permitted use on the ground floor (or first floor) as well as the second and third stories of the properties fronting on the side streets of Montrose Avenue and South Prospect Street.